moq-wg/moq-transport/draft-ietf-moq-transport.md

 If a subscriber receives different forwarding preferences for a track, it SHOULD close the session with an error of 'Protocol Violation'.

+An `OBJECT_STREAM` message, a `STREAM_HEADER_TRACK` message or a `STREAM_HEADER_GROUP` message MUST be the first and only message on a unidirectional stream.

 **Object Stream Message**

 An `OBJECT_STREAM` message carries a single object on a stream.
 There is no explicit length of the payload; it is determined by the end of the stream.
-An `OBJECT_STREAM` message MUST be the first and only message on a unidirectional stream.

 An Object received in an `OBJECT_STREAM` message has an `Object Forwarding Preference` = `Object`.